Sharp bilinear eigenfunction estimate, $L^\infty_{x_2}L^p_{t,x_1}$-type Strichartz estimate, and energy-critical NLS: Refined anisotropic Strichartz estimate on : Proof of Theorem

 It suffices to obtain the desired estimate for the right-hand side of \eqref{eq:4linear} with $\mathcal{R}$ replaced by $\mathcal{A}$.

 By symmetry in the variables $\xi^{(j)}$, it suffices to prove

 where

 Next, we \textit{decompose the kernel function} $\ca_{\Gamma}(\vec{\xi})$ into two components, bounding it from above by $K_1(\vec{\xi}) + K_2(\vec{\xi})$.
-We then control the quadrilinear form $|\widehat{\phi}(\vec{\xi})|$ using different AM–GM inequalities, and convert the resulting estimates into different measure estimates, analogous to Case 1.
+We then control the quadrilinear form $|\widehat{\phi}(\vec{\xi})|$ using different arithmetic--geometric mean inequalities, and convert the resulting estimates into different measure estimates, analogous to Case 1.
 Define

 and

 Since

 it suffices to prove